 Buffered is located in Hungary.
 If you’re worried about the EU’s data retention laws or the DMCA, the jurisdiction makes this VPN provider attractive from the start.
-The company was launched by two Americans and a Brit who wanted to improve what’s available for Internet users who want to protect their privacy.
 The service, in addition to advertising itself as a privacy solution, also emphasizes its capability to unblock content, allowing those travelling abroad to see programs from their home nation, no matter where they are.
 This service is very straightforward, as is their client, so new VPN users shouldn’t have any trouble finding their way around.

 All Buffered VPN plans include the company’s VPN software and unlimited bandwidth.
 The pricing is as follows:

 - Monthly: $12.99